cloudblog004/fantasticfoodies/content/en/posts/475-step-by-step-guide-to-make-favorite-deep-fry-chicken-wings-with-pandan-leaves.md

 ##### Instructions to make deep fry chicken wings with pandan leaves:

-1. blend all inggredients with a mixer,except rice flour &amp; oil
+1. blend all inggredients with a mixer,except rice flour & oil
-1. put in the rice flour &amp; oil,stir till mix all inggredients
+1. put in the rice flour & oil,stir till mix all inggredients
 1. marinated chicken wings offer one night
 1. fry with low heat-medium heat put the pandan leaves-high
 1. Ready to serve and ENJOY!